akshit5230/react-native-notification-channels/README.md

 Deletes a channel with given id, if exists, and returns a boolean

+### createChannelGroup(groupName)

+Creates groups for all your channels to be sorted within, with given name, and returns a boolean

 ## Channel Importance

 | importance  | sound | vibrate | status bar | drawer | heads up |